Dedicated Development Team

 Can I scale the team size up or down?

 Yes.
 Flexible scaling is one of the structural advantages of the dedicated team model.
-Adding developers typically requires two to three weeks of lead time for mid-level generalists, and four to six weeks for senior engineers or specialists in high-demand domains.
-We strongly recommend planning scaling needs two to three months ahead for senior roles, as sourcing takes longer than for generalists — and we flag this early rather than surprising you mid-search.
+At StepTo, adding developers to your team typically requires two to three weeks of lead time for mid-level generalists, and four to six weeks for senior engineers or specialists in high-demand domains.
+We strongly recommend planning scaling needs two to three months ahead for senior roles, as sourcing takes longer than for generalists, and we flag this early rather than surprising you mid-search.
 Scaling down requires a 30-day written notice, which gives us time to manage the HR transition and arrange any knowledge transfer the departing developer should complete.
 A common pattern: clients start with two to three developers for an MVP phase, grow to four to six for product launch, and expand further for platform scaling.
-You only pay for active team members — there are no retainer fees for bench capacity.
+You only pay for active team members.
+There are no retainer fees for bench capacity.

 Do I own the source code and IP?